taylorsegell/Sokratic-VSCODE-Theme/README.md

 # Sokratic Theme for VSCode

-A VSCode theme that's easy on the eyes with the following key colors:
+As a fan of mellow Greens and Blues I figured I would share a little Themere I made.
+Hope you enjoy it and that it's easy on the eyes

 ![Screenshot](https://github.com/taylorsegell/teags-theme/blob/main/screenshot.png?raw=true)
 ## Installation